Eyedropping/C/21-School (RU, MSC) - Piscine-C/Day02/Exercise 00 : ft_print_alphabet/readme.md

 `ft_putchar`

 ### Task:
-Create a function that displays the alphabet in lowercase, on a single line, by ascending order, starting from the letter ’a’.
+Create a function that displays the alphabet in lowercase, on a single line, by ascending order, starting from the letter `’a’`.

 ### Here’s how it should be prototyped:
-void ft_print_alphabet(void);
+`void ft_print_alphabet(void);`

 ### Links: